-The company has two business divisions of pharmaceuticals that includes prescription drugs and vaccines, and consumer healthcare division that includes OTC medicines, oral care and nutritional care.
+GSK has its operations in two business segments: pharmaceutical that includes prescription drugs and vaccines; consumer healthcare which consists of over the counter medicines, oral and nutritional care.